 Its speakers dramatically enhance the experience too.
 The Surface Pro 8 sounds a lot better than most laptops, despite being smaller.
 There’s a small amount of actual bass, a rare commodity in laptop speakers, and the maximum volume is great.
 The stereo image is great too, making movies and games seem actually immersive.

 This isn’t the only way the Surface Pro 8 gets one up on a lot of other conventional portable laptops.
 Its webcam is also miles better.
-Almost every single laptop webcam, from those of £300 student laptops to £2000 show-offs, is dreadful.
+Almost every single laptop webcam is dreadful.
 There’s just no room to fit a good camera in the surround of an ultra-thin display.
 The Surface Pro 8’s screen part is far more built-up, letting it use a half-decent 5-megapixel camera instead of a 1080p one.

 Sure, it still turns soft in a dim room but clarity is simply miles better than the norm, and it holds onto its colour saturation in poorly-lit spaces more successfully too.
 The Surface Pro 8 is going to be a huge Zoom upgrade over whatever laptop you use at the moment.
 Unless it’s a Surface Pro 7.